hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 pushed to the client.
 This means, that only one server must be specified because after initial contact, the full set of servers in the client's region will be pushed to the client.

+The port corresponds to the RPC port.
+If no port is specified with the IP address, the default RCP port of `4647` is assumed.

 The same commmands can be used to start the servers and clients as shown in the bootstrapping with Consul section.